NoxGamingQC/kiosk/setup.md

 I did got this issue.
 To resolve it run: `sudo nano /boot/config.txt` then add `lcd_rotate=2` in the file.
 You may need to comment the `dtoverlay=vc4-fkms-v3d` in the file in order for it to work.

-## Remote desktop

-If you know the Pi's IP address you can access with your built in remote desktop app, but first you need to instal xrdp with the following command:
-`sudo apt-get install xrdp`

 ## Graphical environement

 - Install prerequisites using:`sudo apt-get install --no-install-recommends xserver-xorg x11-xserver-utils xinit openbox`